getify/You-Dont-Know-JS/scope-closures/ch2.md

 ### Building On Metaphors

-To visualize nested scope resolution, a third useful metaphor is an office building:
+To visualize nested scope resolution, yet another useful metaphor may be an office building:

 <img src="fig1.png" width="250">